pavelanni/python-vacation/docs/Python_vacation_day05.md

 Guten Appetit!
 ```

-"I see that your German lessons with Grandma are not a waste of time," I said.
+"I see that your German language lessons with Grandma are not a waste of time," I said.
 "Great job, Erik.
 Let's take a break for now---we have done a lot today.
 Tomorrow we'll make another function to list orders and also a main menu."